 The Boulder Chapter embraces diversity in not only traditional matters of civil rights but also diversity in botanical interests and expertise.
 Our members range from experienced professional botanists with broad ecological skills to amateurs just learning about our wonderful native flora.
 By offering classes, workshops, meetings, and field trips to all members, we strive to share our love of native plants and encourage all members to improve their knowledge and skills.

-We hold winter meetings from October-April on the second Thursday of each month from 7-8:30 pm.
+We hold winter meetings from October-April on the first Wednesday of each month from 7-8:30 pm.
 These meetings are currently virtual on the GoToMeeting platform.
 When meetings are in person, location will be announced in the chapter newsletter.
 There are field trips that take place in the summer, typically April-August.
 Event information can be found in the chapter newsletter and on the CoNPS event calendar.
-Please email email@example.com if you have questions.
+Please email firstname.lastname@example.org if you have questions.

 The Denver Chapter webpage has good resources on plant identification.

 The widely diverse topography in Boulder County -- from plains to alpine tundra - creates a unique opportunity for plants - approximately 1,500 vascular plants occur within the 750 square miles of Boulder County, which represent nearly half of all the plant species found in Colorado.* The Continental Divide (the county’s western boundary) reaches its easternmost approach in North America, and its steepest gradient and shortest distance between the high peaks and plains.
 The Flatirons of the City of Boulder reach 8,000 feet, forming a sharply tilted wall where mesic conditions allow for a varied floristic community.